Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory: The revised PSFs of AIA

 Figures~\ref{fig:dem_others}(e) and~(f) show the DEM results for an active region.
-Here, we used all optically thin AIA channels, i.e., AIA~$94$,~$131$, $171$,~$193$, $211$~and AIA~\SI{335}, to derive the DEM.
+Here, we used all optically thin AIA channels, i.e., AIA~$94$,~$131$, $171$,~$193$, $211$,~and AIA~\SI{335}{\angstrom}, to derive the DEM.
 The DEM curves derived from the original images and those derived from the AIA team and Poduval PSF-deconvolved images are all close to each other.
 However, the DEM curve using our new PSFs increases the DEM peaks by up to \SI{20}{\percent}.
 This increase is a result of the retrieval of long-distance scattered photons.
 Similar increases can also be expected for smaller bright regions, such as coronal bright points or bright coronal loops.

 Figures~\ref{fig:dem_others}(g) and~(h) show the DEM results of the 2022~April~20 X~2.25~class flare.
 This DEM was derived from unsaturated short-exposure images at 3:52~UT, which was $5$~minutes before the maximum intensity of the flare.
-The PSF deconvolution with our new PSFs increases the height of the DEM flare peak by about \SI{50}{\percent}, and slightly increases the peak temperature of the flare from \SI{11.5}{MK} to \SI{11.8}{MK}.
-The reason for the large increase in the DEM value is twofold: (1) the retrieval of long-distance scattered photons and (2) the Hannah-Kontar DEM inversion tries to minimize the amount of plasma to explain the observations and favors here a solution with more plasma.
+The image deconvolution with our new PSFs increases the height of the DEM flare peak by about \SI{50}{\percent}, and slightly increases the peak temperature of the flare from \SI{11.5}{MK} to \SI{11.8}{MK}.
+The reason for the large increase in the DEM value is twofold: (1) the retrieval of medium- to long-distance diffracted and scattered photons and (2) the Hannah-Kontar DEM inversion tries to minimize the amount of plasma to explain the observations and favors here a solution with more plasma.
 Similar increases can also be expected for the energy estimation for microflares and picoflares.

-These results show that an accurate consideration of long-distance scattered photons enhances the dynamic contrast in the images.
+These results show that an accurate consideration of medium- to long-distance diffracted and scattered photons enhances the dynamic contrast in the images.
 Furthermore, it can affect the results of calculations based on these images, such as DEM analyses.
 The strength of the effect depends on the brightness and size of the target of interest in relation to the average brightness of the rest of the image.